-Tyrone created and leads Iona Abbey, Seattle’s only Scottish acoustic ensemble, featuring Scottish small pipes, cello, fiddle, guitar, and bodhrán.
-The music of Iona Abbey offers a rustic, traditional fireside sound, providing a unique musical experience.
-Iona Abbey has performed regularly in the Seattle area.
-Musicians include: Jan Martindale on fiddle; Miriam Shames on cello; Bill Woods on bodhrán; and Ron Rutherford on guitar.
-Iona Abbey has also produced a 5-track EP (20 minutes) CD.
-Samples are available for play at the right, and the entire CD is available for order.
+Tyrone created and leads Iona Abbey, Seattle’s only Scottish acoustic ensemble, with Scottish Reel pipes or small pipes, with cello, fiddle, guitar, and bodhrán.
+The music of Iona Abbey offers a rustic, traditional fireside sound, elevating a unique musical experience with top musicians top in their field.
+Aside from Tyrone, Iona Abbey’s featured musicians include Jan Martindale on fiddle; Miriam Shames on cello; Robert McCaffery-Lent on guitar, and Kevin King on bodhran and banjo.
+Iona Abbey produced a 5-track EP early in 2001.

 In a rare, 2011 critiqued performance of Tyrone on Small pipe and Miriam Shames on cello, a classically trained Scottish juror commented…

 “A wonderful arrangement – lovely effect!
 Perfect tempo on the slow air and also the (hornpipe) — nice, steady playing on the pipes and beautiful, sensitive accompaniment on cello.”